 All Of Your Client Data Is In The Cloud … Is This Safe?

 At long last, the legal sector is getting with the program.
 Adoption of legal technology is on the rise.
-Lawyers are starting to use practice management software to enhance the productivity of their practices.
+Lawyers are starting to use legal practice management software to enhance the productivity of their practices.
 With cloud-based applications, lawyers can easily store and access all of their legal documents and client information in one portable device in any location at any time of the day.

 As a lawyer, one of your top priorities is to maintain the confidentiality of your client.
 You might find it daunting to store your legal documents on a portable device rather than refer to physical documents within the “safe confines” of your office.
 This greater reliance on technology may stir up questions about safety and security.